motel27/Personal-projects/doc/ResetPassword_tests.md

 4. Click on [Submit] button.

 **Expected Results**:
-The messages of the page is `example`.
+The messages of the page is `You should receive an email shortly with further instructions`.